rmergeee/js-oop-exercises/README.md

 # JS OOP EXERCISES
-The solutions to the problems are stored in this repository at this [link](https://www.w3resource.com/javascript-exercises/oop/index.php).
+Solutions to problems from this [link](https://www.w3resource.com/javascript-exercises/oop/index.php) are stored in this repository.